libregraph/grapi/README.md

 Kopano GRAPI provides a general REST web service for multiple groupware applications/standards.
 It aims to be largely compatible with Microsoft Graph.
-See `COMPAT.MD` for compatibility details.
+See [COMPAT.MD](https://stash.kopano.io/projects/KC/repos/grapi/browse/COMPAT.md) for compatibility details.

 GRAPI is meant to be used directly by Kopano API (kapi) and requires Python 3.
+The endpoints exposed by GRAPI can map multiple data provider backends into the same API using backend implementations.
+See the [Backends](#Backends) section below for details.

+## Technologies

+- Python
+- Multiprocessing
+- WSGI
+- MAPI
+- JSON
+- LDAP
+- CalDAV
+- IMAP

 ## Running GRAPI